Fear of a Black Planet: Background

 In 1988, Public Enemy released their second album It Takes a Nation of Millions to Hold Us Back to critical and commercial success.
 Their music's dense textures, provided by the group's production team The Bomb Squad, exemplified a new production aesthetic in hip hop.
 The controversial, politically charged lyrics by the group's lead rapper Chuck D, whose braggadocio raps contained references to political figures such as Assata Shakur and Nelson Mandela, as well as endorsements of Nation of Islam-leader Louis Farrakhan, intensified the group's affiliation with black nationalism and Farrakhan.

 It Takes a Nations success helped raise hip hop's profile as both art and sociopolitical statement, amid media criticism of the genre.
 It helped give hip hop a critical credibility and standing in the popular music community after it had been largely dismissed as a fad since its introduction at the turn of the 1980s.
 In promoting the record, Public Enemy expanded their live shows and performing dynamic.
 With the album's content and the group's rage-filled showmanship in concert, they became the vanguard of a movement in hip hop that reflected a new black consciousness and socio-political dynamic that were taking shape in America at the time.

 Public Enemy wanted to create an album more conducive to dynamic live performance (group leader Chuck D shown in concert in 1991).

 In May 1989, Chuck D, Bomb Squad producer Hank Shocklee, and Def Jam executive Bill Stephney were negotiating with several labels for a production deal from a major record company, their goal since starting Public Enemy in the early 1980s.
-As they were in negotiations, group member Professor Griff made anti-Semitic remarks in an interview with The Washington Times, in which he said that Jews were the cause of "the majority of the wickedness" in the world.
+As they were in negotiations, group member Professor Griff made antisemitic remarks in an interview with The Washington Times, in which he said that Jews were the cause of "the majority of the wickedness" in the world.
 Public Enemy received media scrutiny and criticism from religious organizations and liberal rock critics, which added to charges against the group's politics being racist, homophobic, and misogynistic.